 Ms. Cortez has experience working with adults, children, adolescents, and families.
 Her areas of expertise include mood disorders, addiction, and anxiety.
 In addition to her Compliance responsibilities, she also oversees the Intake Department at Turning Point.
 She also has extensive experience with training and supervising students and clinical staff.
 She uses a psychodynamic and client-centered approach, with a recovery-oriented focus.
 She believes that the most important thing she can bring to the therapeutic experience is an empathic and non-judgmental perspective that allows people to feel comfortable and safe.
 She has more than 13 years of experience in community mental health.

-Ms. Peikes, Human Resources Coordinator, manages the Human Resources department at Turning Point and is involved in the hiring of new staff, maintenance of personnel requirements and records, and ensuring compliance with employment-related laws and standards.
+Ms. Peikes, Human Resources Director, manages the Human Resources department at Turning Point and is involved in the hiring of new staff, maintenance of personnel requirements and records, and ensuring compliance with employment-related laws and standards.
 In her clinical work, she works with adult clients.
 Her areas of interest and expertise include working with individuals with depression, bipolar disorder, women’s issues, and anxiety, as well as running therapy groups.

 Ms. Firkins, Senior Clinical Supervisor and Therapist, has experience working with young children, adolescents, adults, couples and families.
 Her clinical interests include children and women’s issues, adjustment to motherhood, infant mental health, typical and atypical child development, attachment patterns, parenting, adoption/foster care, depression, anxiety, trauma and interpersonal relationships.